skript-reflect

 Event identifier

 The string used in the trigger line represents the identifier of this custom event.
-This identifier should be used for calling the event.
+This identifier should be used for .

 Option event-values